-As explained in figure 3 below, employees each received an average of 6.5 hours training in FY2021, as compared to FY2020 of 4.3 hours.
+As explained in Figure 3 below, employees each received an average of 3.4 hours training in FY2022, as compared to FY2021 of 6.5 hours.
+We note the importance of Personal Data Protection Act ("PDPA") and the risk and implication of non-compliance.
+In FY2021, we have enrolled 12 employees to attend a PDPA Implementation and Advisory Workshop where each employee received an average of 18.5 hours training.
+As the workshop has completed in FY2021, the average training hours reduced by 50% in FY2022.
 We intend to accumulate an average of 10 training hours per employee per year by FY2030.
+To achieve this, we communicate with our employees on what are the challenges they are facing and what are the skills they are interested in developing during the annual performance appraisal session.
+We will encourage them to sign up for courses that they are interested in and support them with various types of learning opportunities such as coaching and mentoring.
 We recognized that the training requirements vary, depending on the levels of management responsibilities.
-Senior management, managerial and non-managerial staffs receive an average of 9.9 hours (FY2020: 8.3 hours), 17.3 hours (FY2020: 8.7 hours) and 4.1 hours (FY2020: 3.5 hours) of training respectively.
+Senior management, managerial and non-managerial staffs receive an average of 21.3 hours (FY2021: 9.9 hours), 6.6 hours (FY2021: 17.3 hours) and 2.0 hours (FY2021: 4.1 hours) of training respectively.
 In light of changing business and operation requirements, we continue to revise our training curriculum and programme to align with the Group's objectives and to also strive for effectiveness and efficiency in our training approach.